Content from What is a reprex and why is it useful?

 300 69 4 16148 357

-Now, we do see that by subsetting to the “Rodent” taxa, we are losing about 357 NAs, which themselves could be rodents!
+Now our NA values show up in the table.
+We see that by subsetting to the “Rodent” taxa, we would losing about 357 NAs, which themselves could be rodents!
 However, in this case, it seems a small enough portion to safely omit.
-Let’s subset our data to the rodent taxa
+Let’s subset our data to the rodent taxon.

 R